Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Conclusions

 \section{Conclusions}

-The paper describes a method for controlling the depth and pitch of AUVs using a combination of an LQR controller and L1 Adaptive Autopilot.
-This approach has shown a substantial performance in control accuracy and stability, particularly in difficult wave conditions near the surface, by filtering out wave disturbances.
-The study contributes to the field of AUV technology by offering potential solutions for managing dynamic, nonlinear underwater environments.
+This paper described a method for controlling the depth and pitch of AUVs using a combination of an LQR controller and \(\mathcal{L}_1\) Adaptive Autopilot.
+This approach demonstrated substantial performance in control accuracy and stability, particularly in challenging wave conditions near the surface, by filtering out wave disturbances.
+The study contributed to the field of AUV technology by offering potential solutions for managing dynamic, nonlinear underwater environments.
 Future work will investigate the altered dynamics of sail plane angles at low speeds, which could further refine control strategies and enhance AUV operational capabilities in various marine settings.